Top Trump advisers urged Iraq to be removed from new travel ban

 Homeland Security Secretary John Kelly also supported the move, but it remains unclear whether the White House has made a final decision.

 The executive order is expected to be released later this week.
+Trump delayed plans to sign a reworked travel ban in the wake of positive reaction to his first address to Congress, a senior administration official told CNN.

+Trump's original executive order, signed a week after he entered the White House, banned citizens of seven Muslim-majority countries -- Iraq, Syria, Iran, Libya, Somalia, Sudan and Yemen -- from entering the US for 90 days, and temporarily suspended the entry of all refugees.

+A federal court issued a temporary injunction last month that halted implementation of the travel ban nationwide, and an appeals court declined to reinstate the ban.